seanthegeek/mailsuite/README.rst

 mailsuite
 =========

-A Python package for retrieving, parsing, scanning, and sending emails.
+A Python package for retrieving, parsing, and sending emails.
-It is particularly useful for triaging potential phishing emails.

 Features
 --------